 Interest paid by U.S. obligors-general (Income Code 1).
-With specific exceptions, such as payments of portfolio interest, this category includes interest paid or credited on bonds, debentures, notes, open account indebtedness, governmental obligations, or other evidences of indebtedness of U.S. obligors (other than those specifically described later under Income Codes 2, 3, and 4).
+With specific exceptions, such as portfolio interest, you must withhold on interest paid or credited on bonds, debentures, notes, open account indebtedness, governmental obligations, or other evidences of indebtedness of U.S. obligors (other than those specifically described later under Income Codes 2, 3, and 4).
 It also includes unstated interest on certain deferred payment arrangements as provided in Internal Revenue Code section 483.
 U.S. obligors include the U.S. Government or its agencies or instrumentalities and any U.S. resident.